Procedural Fairness in Machine Learning: New Definition and Measurement of Procedural Fairness

 In the following, we discuss the relationship between procedural and distributive fairness in the ML model.
 From Tables \ref{tab:pf_model} and \ref{tab:puf_model}, we can see that procedural and distributive fairness coincide in many cases, i.e., when the process is fair, the distributive fairness metrics are also fair, and vice versa.
 However, some procedural-fair models are considered as distributive-unfair and some procedural-unfair models are considered to be distributive-fair.
 Such a situation can be observed in Table \ref{tab:special_dataset} and Fig. \ref{fig:COMAPS_explain}, where the decision process is relatively fair, despite the significant unfairness in the three distributive fairness metrics.

 Thus, the relationship between procedural and distributive fairness in ML models is complex.
-They are sometimes coincident with each other, but sometimes there are trade-offs and conflicts.
+They are sometimes coincidental with each other, but sometimes there are trade-offs and conflicts.
 Our findings here are consistent with the exploration of the relationship between the two in the humanities community~\cite{ambrose2013procedural}.
+For a more systematic exploration and in-depth analysis regarding the nuanced interactions and potential trade-offs between these two dimensions of fairness, one may refer to our follow-up work~\cite{wang2025procedural}.